 And the best activity you can do with your disabled dog is to get them outdoors.
 Whether they are in a wheelchair or moving around outside with a harness, the fresh air is good for them and mentally stimulating.
 Moving around outdoors also stimulates appetite and digestion.

-How many hours a week should a pet owner schedule to work with their pet?
+How many hours a week should a pet owner schedule PT with their pet?

 Tell me about one of your most memorable patients.

 Golundrina (it means little bird in Spanish) was a rescue dog who didn’t give up hope.
 We think she was either given a Distemper vaccination improperly or the vaccine had expired, but she developed neurological problems soon after receiving the injection.
 When we first saw her at the clinic she had no control of her back legs or trunk.
 We tried using the underwater treadmill as a means to regain function for her, but the treatment didn’t stimulate the change we hoped it would.
 Our goal then became to teach Golundrina to walk in a cart.

 We tried a normal wheelchair, but she was unable to use it because she couldn’t control the mid-section of her body.
 Her belly sunk and she couldn’t move the cart.
 My team built her a special cart made of PVC and a sling in the middle made of fabric that supported her back and chest.
 Golundrina took to the new cart immediately, pushing herself all around the clinic.
 She was eventually adopted by a family who understood her special needs.
 Today she has a quad-cart so she can move around like a regular dog.

 Here’s a short video with rehab exercises you can do at home with your dog.